HSBC vs Santander business account – which one should you choose?

 Which is best for your business?

-• Freelancers and sole traders: HSBC Kinetic – lower ongoing costs and faster onboarding.
+• Freelancers and sole traders: HSBC – lower ongoing costs and faster onboarding.

-• Limited companies with higher balances: Santander – cashback and branch network make sense.
+• Limited companies with higher balances: Santander – branch network and in-person support make sense, but the £9.99 monthly fee should be weighed against the value of these benefits.

 • Digital-first startups: HSBC’s app-first design fits better.